Using the Device Manager Page

 Generating a Report for a Single Device

-From the Device Investigator page of the SL1 user interface or the Device Manager page (Devices > Device Manager), you can generate a detailed report on a single device.
+From the Device Investigator page of the Skylar One user interface or the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface), you can generate a detailed report on a single device.
 You can specify the information to include in the report and the format in which the report will be generated, such as PDF, HTML, XLSX, ODS, or CSV.

 To generate a detailed report on a single device:

-1. In SL1, go to the Device Manager page (Devices > Device Manager).
+1. In Skylar One, go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface).

 • If you are on the Devices page, click the device name to open theDevice Investigator page for that device.
 Click the Reports button.
 The Device Report modal page appears.